Skip to the content.

 Accessing Cloud Computing Resources

 For this workshop we will use a cloud server hosted by the Eaton Lab at Columbia University.
-To log in you will need a gmail account.
+To log in you will need a Gmail account.
 Open a browser window and go to:

 https://pinky.eaton-lab.org/

-You will see a login screen prompting you to log in with gmail.
+You will see a login screen prompting you to log in with Gmail.
 Click this button, and you might need to confirm an authorization to verify your identity.

 png